 The author of over fifty books, Jim manages to be both entertaining and illuminating.
 Critically acclaimed, he never forgets he is writing for and about “regular” people.

 A first-rank collaborator on fiction and non-fiction, Jim worked with SEAL Team 6 “daddy” Richard Marcinko on the best-selling Rogue Warrior series.
-He created and wrote Dreamland with Dale Brown, currently the longest-running military action-adventure mass market series.
+He created and wrote the best-selling Dreamland with Dale Brown, as well as their Puppetmaster techno-thriller series.
 He has also collaborated with Stephen King, Larry Bond and Tom Clancy.

 Best-known as the collaborator and writer who brought American Sniper to life, he worked with Iraqi interpreter Johnny Walker to create the best-selling Code Name: Johnny Walker.
 He has also written memoirs with a number of celebrities, including Dave Bautista (writing as Jeremy Roberts).